linux-integrity/ima-doc/policy-syntax.rst

    reboot
 - ``dont_hash`` - opposite of hash

    The use case for ``hash`` is as follows:

    There can be one set of policy rules at boot, another custom policy when running.
 Suppose that the custom policy does not appraise certain files, but the boot time policy (being generic) would appraise them.
    When such a file is created, it would fail appraisal at a reboot.

-To avoid the failure, ``hash`` (in the custom policy) causes a hash to be calculated.
-At the reboot, the hash is correct and the boot time policy rule does not cause a failure.
+   To avoid appraisal failure of a newly created file by the boot policy, install a ``hash`` rule (in the custom policy) to have a hash created for the file.
+At the reboot, the hash is correct and the boot time ``appraise`` policy rule does not cause a failure.

 A measurement never blocks access to a file.

-An appraisal failure action depends on several factors:
+An appraisal failure may block the operation specified by the :ref:`func` condition.
+The action depends on several factors:

--  If the kernel parameter :ref:`config-ima-appraise-bootparam` is false, IMA must be in enforce mode.
-The function is blocked.
+- If the kernel parameter :ref:`config-ima-appraise-bootparam` is false, IMA must be in ``enforce`` mode.
+The operation is blocked.

 - If the kernel parameter :ref:`config-ima-appraise-bootparam` is true, there are four different boot modes.
 They can be specified in the :ref:`boot-command-line-arguments` :ref:`ima-appraise`.

-   -  :ref:`ima-appraise` = ``enforce`` - The function is blocked.
+   - :ref:`ima-appraise` = ``enforce`` - The operation is blocked.
-   -  :ref:`ima-appraise` = ``off`` - The function is not blocked.
+   - :ref:`ima-appraise` = ``off`` - The operation is not blocked.
    - :ref:`ima-appraise` = ``log`` - Log the failure to the system log.
-The function is not blocked.
+     The operation is not blocked.
    - :ref:`ima-appraise` = ``fix`` - Update the file hash and label
      it.
 See :ref:`evm` = ``fix`` for updating the :ref:`evm-hmac`.
-A signature cannot be updated.
+An asymmetric (e.g., RSA, ECDSA) signature cannot be updated.

 .. _policy-syntax-conditions:

 Policy Syntax Conditions
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The conditions qualify the action.
-Each action must have at least one
+These conditions qualify the :ref:`policy-syntax-action`.
+Each action
+must have at least one condition.
+If a policy rule has multiple
-condition.
-Conditions form a logical AND.
+conditions then all of these conditions have to be met for the action
+to be triggered (logical AND).

 File policy rules may include the filesystem, owner, etc.,
 but not the path name.
 The file can be anywhere or have links.
 The